Skanpuk

-Skanpuk (Note: Alternative spellings include Skampuk, Spanpuk and Spanduk.) is a village in the Leh district of Ladakh, India.
-It is located in the Nubra tehsil.
+Skanpuk (Note: Alternative spellings include Skampuk, Spanpuk and Spanduk.) is a village in the Nubra district of Ladakh, India.
+It is located in the Diskit tehsil.
 It is on the way to Turtuk, Nubra.

 Geography

 Skanpuk is in the Shyok river valley, adjacent to Hundar, close to the confluence of the Nubra river with Shyok.

 Skanpuk is named after the Skanpuk peak, elevation 20288 ft, below which the village sits.
 The surveyor William Johnson is said to have used the peak as a trigonometric station during his surveys.

 Demographics

 According to the 2011 census of India, Skanpuk has 93 households.
 The effective literacy rate (i.e. the literacy rate of population excluding children aged 6 and below) is 63.32%.